xan187/eslint-plugin-custom-elements/docs/rules/no-constructor.md

 - access any child elements (`.children` will always be an empty `HTMLCollection`).
 - Fire events that bubble.
 As the node is not connected it cannot bubble.

-Also, there are many edge cases that can cause complications inside the constructor, for example:

-- Creating child elements and appending them will cause _their_ connected callbacks to fire, but their parent (the current element) will be disconnected from the DOM.
-- Changing attributes will cause `attributeChangedCallback` to fire, which may expect to be connected.

 ## Rule Details

 This rule disallows using the `constructor` in an HTMLElement class.